codemacherUG/tile_maps/Documentation/Usage/Index.rst

 The initial map area with zoom level can now be selected under "Inital center and zoomlevel".
 To do this, simply move the map section to the appropriate position, including zoom.

 Now all that remains is to select a source folder for markers, which must contain corresponding tt_address entries with geo-coordinates.

 Additional settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 **Inital center and zoomlevel ( Format: Lng, Lat, Zoomlevel )**

-Sets the initial map section in the format "<Longitude>, <Latitude>, <ZoomLevel>", alternatively this can be determined by be determined by the interactive map.
+Sets the initial map section in the format "<Longitude>, <Latitude>, <ZoomLevel>", alternatively this can be determined by the interactive map.

 **Set the bounding box of the endpoint as maximum bounds of the map**